bkraad47/fat_llama/README.md

 - `max_iterations (int)`: Maximum number of iterations for IST.
 Default is 800.
 - `threshold_value (float)`: Threshold value for IST.
 Default is 0.6.
 - `target_bitrate_kbps (int)`: Target bitrate in kbps.
 Default is 1411.
+- `toggle_normalize (bool)`: Whether to normalize the audio.
+Default True.
+- `toggle_autoscale (bool)`: Whether to autoscale the audio based on the original audio.
+Default True.

 ## Running the Example